ai/about-postcss/speech.md

 Random mutation.
 Natural selection in the wild.
 And inheritance.

-But do we have these steps in browsers specification process?
+But do we have these steps in our Web?
+Does W3C uses evolution process to develop new specifications?

 Of course, we have a lot of inheritance.
 A lot of legacy code and old specifications.